akrenner/NOAA-LCI/CTD-Recurring_Oceanographic_Survey-Manual.md

 Use the < > buttons at the bottom of the screen to navigate to the first station of the survey.
 Comparing times with CTD-times, fill-in cast# for each CTD cast.
 When done, press "email notes table" and email a copy of the attached table to self.
 Check your email and copy the attached csv file to *~/GISdata/LCI/*, replacing any previous copy there.
 Then run I-ctd_uneditedHexFiles.R.
 Correct any errors that may be detected (usually bad file names).
 When finished, upload a copy of the edited hex files to the Workspace.

 #### Run a small example dataset
-A smaller and faster workflow than *runAll.R* , only plotting the most recent survey (or a user-chosen survey) is under development.
+A smaller and faster workflow than *runAll.R* , only plotting the most recent survey (or a user-chosen survey) is available: *I-CTDsections-example.R*

 #### CTD calibration files
 Any new calibration files need to be placed into ~/Documents/GISdata/LCI/CTD-processing/Workspace/conFiles/